WTF-Coin/WTF/README.md

 ----------------

 WTF is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 15 minute block targets - Get your a$$ back to work, I pay you in 15 minute block, and no rounding up!
-WTF!
+ - 2.5 minute block targets
+ - subsidy halves in 840k blocks (~4 years)
- - ~365 million total coins
+ - ~84 million total coins

- - 7.5 coins per block - It's the federal minimum wage, get over it, do you think you're special or soemething!
-WTF!
+The rest is the same as Bitcoin.
+ - 50 coins per block
- - 1 blocks to retarget difficulty
+ - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the WTF client sofware, see https://github.com/WTF-Coin/wtf.
+For more information, as well as an immediately useable, binary version of the WTF client sofware, see http://www.wtf.org.

 License
 -------